 A call for project proposals in 2019 resulted in 10 projects that encompass a total of 15 research workstreams.
 The projects engage more than 140 faculty, researchers, and students, who are affiliated with more than 20 different organizational units across MIT Campus and MIT Lincoln Laboratory.
 All project teams involve Air Force personnel, who are embedded in the research teams and serve as liaisons between projects and Department of Defense stakeholders.
 The projects started in January 2020 and advance AI research in a broad range of areas, including weather modeling and visualization, optimization of training schedules, and enhancement of autonomy for augmenting and amplifying human decision-making.
-The research activities of the AI Accelerator have been successfully expanding, including a seed research project in collaboration with the Naval Postgraduate School and the United States Space Force, as well as an AI Education Research project that started in January 2021.
+The research activities of the AI Accelerator have been successfully expanding, including seed research projects in collaboration with the Naval Postgraduate School and the United States Space Force, as well as an AI Education Research project that started in January 2021.

 AI Accelerator Projects

 Air Guardian aims to advance AI and autonomy by developing algorithms and tools for augmenting and amplifying human decision making.
 The AI Guardian assists humans by suggesting actions using data from the past and fusing inputs from sensors and information sources.
 Support from an AI Guardian system is especially useful in the presence of surprises and complex situations.
 Guardian’s end-to-end machine learning algorithms learn from experts how to respond with common sense reasoning in highly dynamic and surprising situations.
 Our goal is to enable an agent to perceive its environment, identify short-term risks, reason about intentions and behaviors of its operator, and other cooperative and adversarial agents to determine the best course of action.
 This will lead to Guardian autonomy systems capable of anticipating potential hazardous situations in the future.

 Transferring Multi-Robot Learning through Virtual & Augmented Reality for Rapid Disaster Response